Branding & Strategy

 Rebranding vs Brand Refresh: The Key Differences

-Understanding the key differences helps you make the right decision for your business.
-Specifically, the decision depends on whether your brand’s problems are strategic or executional.
+Understanding the key differences helps you make the right call for your business.
+It comes down to one question: are your brand’s problems strategic or executional?
 If the strategy is broken, rebrand.
 If the strategy is sound, refresh.

 89% of marketers say brand consistency builds more customer trust than any other single factor (Lucidpress)